Frequently Asked Questions: A101 Graduate Entry Medicine Course

 Your reference does not have to be academic, but if you are studying or have recently left university, a reference from your tutor will be expected.

 If you are a mature student and cannot obtain an academic reference, you should ask a responsible person who knows you to provide your reference.
 This could be an employer, training officer, careers adviser, a teacher on a recent relevant further education course, or a senior colleague in employment or voluntary work.
+The reference should be provided by a person who can offer an independent account of your abilities, therefore, they should not be provided by a relative or friend.

 Can I send my CV in?